GalenAltaiir/simple-public-booking-system/readme.md

 - `POST /api/create-appointment`: Books an appointment, requires all form fields in order to be processed.
 ## Testing

-Testing was not a requirement, and due to my lack of experience with PHP testing, I didn't have time to implement it.
+Only basic QA using Postman was done to ensure the API was working as expected.
+Further testing could be done using PHPUnit or another testing framework to ensure the system is robust and reliable.

 ## Future Improvements

-- Create user schema
+- Create user schema (depending on client requirements)
-- Middleware to check if user is logged in
+- Middleware to check if user is logged in*
 - Middleware to check if the API key is valid
 - (Dev only) "pose as" feature allowing to test multiple users while booking
 - (Dev only) "reset" feature to clear the appointments table